danports/prism-rails/README.md

 The `railrouter` server acts as the core of the rail network, receiving requests from stations and issuing commands to switches.
 To set up a router:
 1. Place a computer and attach a [Wireless Modem](http://www.computercraft.info/wiki/Wireless_Modem).
 2. [Install Amber](https://github.com/danports/amber#getting-started).
-3. Add the `prism-rails` repository: `> amber repository add https://github.com/danports/prism-rails` (TODO: This doesn't work yet) If you are running an Amber server, add the repository there instead to make it available to all of the computers in your network.
+3. Add the `prism-rails` repository (or, if you are running an [Amber server](https://github.com/danports/amber#server), add the repository there instead to make it available to all of the computers in your network): `> amber repository add https://github.com/danports/prism-rails`
 4. Install the `railrouter` package: `> amber install railrouter`
 5. An editor will open with a blank configuration file; exit the editor to complete the installation.
 6. Reboot.
 After the computer restarts, it will display `RailRouterOS: Listening on top...` (or whatever the location of your wireless modem is).